 Down Syndrome Organization of Southern Nevada

 The Down Syndrome Organization of Southern Nevada (DSOSN) became incorporated as a 501(c)(3) non-profit organization in 1987.
 (Federal Tax ID # 94-3040560).
 It is a community of families who care for individuals with Down syndrome, along with people who were impacted by the effects of meeting and getting deeply close to individuals with Down syndrome, and the people with Down syndrome themselves.
 We are affiliated with the National Down Syndrome Congress, the National Down Syndrome Society, the National Association for Down Syndrome and the Down Syndrome Affiliates in Action.
-We are a member of the Las Vegas Metro Chamber of Commerce and collaborate with other agencies that provide services to individuals with special needs such as Best Buddies, Positively Kids and I AM PERFECT.
+We are a member of the Las Vegas Metro Chamber of Commerce and collaborate with other agencies that provide services to individuals with special needs such as Best Buddies and Opportunity Village.

 The DSOSN offers support, direction, services and resources to hundreds of Southern Nevada families caring for individuals with Down syndrome.

 Early intervention and support play a direct role in the successful integration of these valuable citizens into the family and the community.
 Individuals with Down syndrome can become active, participating members of the community, and enjoy a fulfilling life with the assistance and support of the DSOSN and their families.